pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v6-4/index.md

 We've released three new commands in this release to manage the ownership of Power Automate Flows.

-To list the owners of a Power Automate Flow created by another user in by it's name, use:
+To list the owners of a Power Automate Flow created by another user by it's name, use:

 ```sh
 m365 flow owner list --environmentName Default-c5a5d746-3520-453f-8a69-780f8e44917e --flowName 72f2be4a-78c1-4220-a048-dbf557296a72 --asAdmin